hrishikeshsathyian/tp/docs/UserGuide.md

 ### Creating a wedding: `new`

-You can add a wedding to the wedding planner.
+You can create and add a new wedding to the wedding planner.

 Format: `new n/WEDDING_NAME d/DATE`